Jade-GG/customer-pricing/README.md

-# Rapidez customer-pricing
+# Rapidez Customer Pricing

-Support for the justbetter/magento2-customer-pricing magento extension
+This package adds Rapidez support for the justbetter/magento2-customer-pricing magento extension.
+This package will not work without it.

 ## Installation

 ```
 composer require rapidez/customer-pricing
 ```

+## Usage

+This adds to the Product model:
+- A `customerPricing` relation that retrieves all customer prices and tiers for the given product
+- The `customerPrice(int $customerId, int $quantity = 1)` function which returns a customer price at the given tier, or null when none is found.

 ## License